Aboriginal and Torres Strait Islander women

 The following are testimonials from health workers who support their communities in many ways and have played a major role in increasing participation by Aboriginal and Torres Strait Islander women in breast screening.

 Sue Fatnowna, Mackay

 The use of Indigenous artwork:

-BreastScreen Queensland features indigenous artwork throughout its services, including on its mobile screening fleet and on resources and reports.
+BreastScreen Queensland features Indigenous artwork throughout its services, including on its mobile screening fleet and on resources and reports.

 Artwork by artist Jordana Angus is about encouraging women to be screened rather than ending up having to scream for help.
 The woman represents those we have lost to breast cancer in the past as well as those we can save in the future through screening for the early detection of breast cancer.

 The painting uses the hibiscus flower to portray the breast in an indirect fashion.
-This is important because it makes coming for screening acceptable, rather than a shameful or clinical experience.
+This symbolism is important because it makes coming for screening acceptable, rather than a shameful or clinical experience.
 The diverse colour palette for this painting reflects the need for the mobile service to be welcoming to all women.

 Benjamin Hodges is a young north Queensland artist who has experienced firsthand the impacts of breast cancer on the family.
 His artwork, Mutual Nurture, is of women representing three cultures: Aboriginal, Torres Strait Islander, and South Sea Islander.
 The art depicts women with their arms linked to represent support and to show a woman is not alone in her suffering.